Obama kicks off battle vs Romney with big money lead

 Santorum, who ended his campaign on April 10, has continued to try to raise money to cover nearly $2 million in debt he had at the end of March, Friday's reports showed.
 He raised almost $5 million that month and spent $5.8 million.

-(Additional reporting by Steve Holland in Scottsdale, Arizona; Editing by Eric Walsh)
+(Additional reporting by Steve Holland in Scottsdale, Arizona; editing by Eric Walsh and Todd Eastham)